I Need Marketing

 - Pay- Per-Click (PPC) – Paid ads on websites that receive heavy traffic.
 Networking sites such as Facebook have advertising programs which allow you to target very specific demographics.

 - Social Media Marketing (SMM) – Social media platforms where you can promote your business because promoting yourself there has little or no monetary cost.
 In turn, you have to invest more time than money.

 - Newspaper Ads – a traditional form of advertising that includes ads in daily and weekly newspapers to target specific cities and neighborhoods.

 - Door Hangers and Flyers– Placing flyers in mailboxes or doorknobs is a good way to target a specific neighborhood or area.

 Marketing and Advertising, What’s the Difference?

 Simply put, advertising is a component of marketing.
 Marketing refers to preparing a product for the marketplace.
 Advertising makes your product or services known to a wider audience.
 Advertising benefits from the data and research collected by marketing strategies to best communicate the brand to the consumer.
 Marketing plans also tend to be more time-intensive than advertising campaigns.

-At Faceless Technologies, our mission is to provide quality marketing and advertising services to businesses, big and small.
+At Faceless Marketing, our mission is to provide quality marketing and advertising services to businesses, big and small.
 We’ve had 25 years of successful campaigns and highly satisfied clients.
-Faceless Technologies is the marketing firm that you can depend on to give you the best results and greatest return on investment (ROI).
+Faceless Marketing is the marketing firm that you can depend on to give you the best results and greatest return on investment (ROI).
 Reach out to Faceless for some consultation.
 Get a FREE quote on any of our services from printing to web design and SEO.
 Call 1-800-357-1299 or Shoot us a Message Here